 - It will take up to 2 to 3 sessions for coarse, curly, or particularly dark brown hair.
 You should wait a minimum of 4 weeks in between sessions to avoid damage to the hair.

-- If you want a platinum hue, it make take a final session to safely reach this color without causing brittleness and dryness.
+- If you want a platinum hue, it’ll take a final session to reach this color without causing brittleness and dryness safely.

 Transitioning hair from Dark Brown to Blonde